jkenzak/CS3240Project/README.md

 How to Run

-To run the application, clone the repository on your local machine and then navigate to the virtual environment (venv).
+To run the application, clone the repository on your local machine and then navigate to the virtual environment (venv/Scripts/activate).
 Then run the following command in the virtual environment:

 python3 manage.py runserver